Butters Stotch: Role in South Park

 Despite being displaced from both his role as the "fourth friend" and from the eventual return of Kenny, Butters has continued to be a major character in recent seasons and is still a good friend to the group.
-Formerly a social outcast in earlier episodes, he has nevertheless been seen spending considerable amount of time with the other children, and continues to be a frequent source of help to Cartman, while also being the main victim of Cartman's pranks and manipulation: for instance, in the season 11 episode "Cartman Sucks", Cartman goes on numerous sleepovers with Butters so he can pull pranks on him in his sleep.
+Formerly a social outcast in earlier episodes, he has nevertheless been seen spending considerable amount of time with the other children, and continues to be a frequent source of help to Cartman, while also being the main victim of Cartman's pranks and manipulation: for instance, in the Season 11 episode "Cartman Sucks", Cartman goes on numerous sleepovers with Butters so he can pull pranks on him in his sleep.
 Though the act is customarily performed by Stan or Kyle, Butters will occasionally reflect on the lessons he has attained during the course of an episode with a brief speech, and will sometimes muster up enough courage to act as the voice of reason when his parents or other adults in town engage in irrational behavior.
 However, in “Awesom-O”, Butters finally gets his revenge on Cartman by showing a videotape of him doing a Britney Spears dance routine to a life-sized cutout of Justin Timberlake to the whole town, humiliating Cartman.
 He is a main character in the new 'Post Covid: the Return of Covid' special, living under the alias 'Victor Chaos'.
-He has fully taken on the Professor Chaos role and makes a living by convincing people to invest in NFT's.
-He was Kenny McCormick's right-hand man, making all of Kenny's money by convincing people to invest in NFT's.
-He was also locked in a loony bin for his interest in NFT's.
+He has fully taken on the Professor Chaos role and makes a living by convincing people to invest in NFTs.
+He was Kenny McCormick's right-hand man, making all of Kenny's money by convincing people to invest in NFTs.
+He was also locked in a psychiatric hospital for his ability to convince people to invest their life savings into NFTs.

 Character

 Creation and design

 On August 13, 1997, Butters first appeared as a background character when South Park debuted on Comedy Central with the episode "Cartman Gets an Anal Probe".
 For the episode, the character was composed of construction paper cutouts and animated through the use of stop motion.
 Since then, like all other characters on the show, Butters has been animated with computer software, though he is portrayed to give the impression that the show still utilizes its original technique.
 In the tradition of the show's animation style, Butters is composed of simple geometrical shapes and colors.
 He is not offered the same free range of motion associated with hand-drawn characters; his character is mostly shown from only one angle, and his movements are animated in an intentionally jerky fashion.
 Butters has a large tuft of blond hair on top of his head, and is usually depicted wearing an aquamarine jacket with dark green pants and black shoes.
 While originally voicing Butters without any computer manipulation, Stone now speaks within his normal vocal range while adding a childlike inflection, a slight stutter, and a Southern accent.
-The recorded audio is then edited with Pro Tools, and the pitch is altered to make the voice sound more like that of a fourth grader.
+The recorded audio is then edited with Pro Tools, and the pitch is altered to make the voice sound more like that of a 10-year-old.